Nerajno/begin-to-code/lessons/python/lesson-2/exercises.md

 ## Too Short to Ride

 Ask the user to enter their height in inches (remember to convert it to an integer).
-If they are 48 inches or more, print "Go to go".
+If they are 48 inches or more, print "Good to go".
 Otherwise, print "You are too short to ride".

 ## Degree Conversion Calculator 1